 4. Geographical competence

-The question often arises whether you can review appraisals outside your license state or typical geographical practice area.
-The answer, per USPAP FAQ # 336, is yes—if the purpose of the review is to ascertain compliance with certain guidelines or standards.
+Can you review appraisals outside your license state or typical geographical practice area?
+Per USPAP FAQ 336, yes—if the purpose of the review is to ascertain compliance with certain guidelines or standards.
 If the review involves a quality assessment that requires familiarity with a geographical area, such as evaluating the selection and adjustment of comparable sales, then geographical competence is required.

 Of course, geographical competence isn’t always about distance in miles.
 For example, some appraisers in low-density areas often competently cover several counties (even across state lines, with additional credentials).
 Some appraisers become an expert in markets that are counties or states away from their home or office.